-- Use bait on any waters from September 1st – 30th.
+- Use bait or retain speckled trout on any waters from September 1st – 30th.

 - Use or possess lead fishing sinkers or jigs.

-- Fish by any means other than flyfishing in scheduled waters.
+- Fish by any means other than fly-fishing using artificial flies in scheduled waters.

 - Use an artificial fly that incorporates a weight as an integral part of the artificial fly, or that is attached to a sinking line.